Request Lifecycle

 Events

-Some functionality like sending messages is decoupled from the normal flow by using events.
-A list can be found in the application configuration.
+Some functionality, like sending messages, is decoupled from the main request flow using events.
+Available events are listed in the application configuration.